rootstrap/django-drip-campaigns/CONTRIBUTING.md

 - 4 spaces for indentation rather than tabs
 - You can try running `flake8 .` for style unification
 - In this project we decided to use the `format()` function for string formatting.
 We prefer to use `f strings`, but since we want to keep support for Python 3.5, we can't use that.
-So we defined to use the named function.
-So, if you need to do string formatting in your contribution, please use that for the sake of consistency.
-For example:
+Example:

 ```python
 x = 3